Monday, August 29, 2011

 The Press, 06.09.11 would report recent zoning changes: "Areas that have been rezoned green include most of Lyttelton, Sumner, Scarborough, Redcliffs, Mt Pleasant, Cashmere, Heathcote, Westmorland and Kennedys Bush.
 However, large parts of Cashmere, Lyttelton, Sumner and Clifton Hill remain white, particularly streets further up the hillside..."
 White zones would have to wait for more geotech jabbering & CERA delays.

-In future years Council would do a lot of work removing fallen rocks & stabilizing cliffs & bluffs to protect against rock falls below Sumner cliffs & bluffs:
+In future years Council would do a lot of work removing fallen rocks & stabilizing cliffs & bluffs, protecting against rockfalls below Sumner cliffs & bluffs:

-Peacocks Gallop: Ghost houses would be demolished above the marine cliffs.
-Rocks would be blasted from the bluff opposite Shag Rock & rocky benches & bunds would be created below the cliffs.
-Some of the cliffs would have rock bolts inserted & steel mesh suspended from top to bottom.
+Peacocks Gallop: Ghost houses would be demolished above marine cliffs.
+Rocks would be blasted from the bluff opposite Shag Rock.
+Rocky benches & bunds would be created below the cliffs.
+Some cliffs would have rock-bolts inserted, steel mesh suspended from top to bottom.
 Shipping containers would be removed.

-Wakefield Ave: Below Richmond Hill, all ghost bldgs would be demolished cliff side of the street, like RSA, Croquet Club, Anglican Church...
-A rocky bund & rock filled gabion baskets would be created cliff side of Wakefield Ave, like at Denman St intersection.
-Over time, some rock filled gabion baskets would grow wild grasses, covering the rocks & steel.
+Wakefield Ave: Below Richmond Hill, all ghost bldgs would be demolished cliff-side, like RSA, Croquet Club, Anglican Church...
+A rocky bund & rock-filled gabion baskets would be created cliff-side, like at Denman St intersection.
+Over time, some rock-filled gabion baskets would grow wild grasses, covering rocks & steel.
 Shipping containers would be removed & a steel fence would be erected in front of the rocky bund & rock filled gabion baskets.

-Heberden Ave / Wiggens St to Nayland St: Ghost houses would be demolished both sides of Heberden Ave & house demolitions would continue below Scarborough cliffs to Nayland St. That section of Heberdon Ave would be closed for good.
-A grassy park would be created & the cnr chocolate shop would be demolished.
+Heberden Ave / Wiggens St to Nayland St: Ghost houses would be demolished both sides of Heberden Ave.
+House demolitions would continue below Scarborough cliffs to Nayland St. That section of Heberdon Ave would be closed for good.
+A grassy park would be created, cnr chocolate shop would be demolished.
 Shipping containers would be removed.
 Edwin Mouldey Track would stay closed.

 Content & pics Copyright Mark JS Esslemont.